 Having digested and mulled over the guidance offered by Epictetus during several years of active duty, Stockdale was able to bring forth a deeper understanding of life, suffering, strength and resilience during the most harrowing experience of his life.
 I previously wrote about the role philosophy played in his storied career.

 The resolve Stockdale found was more than the self-soothing that comes from positive thinking.
 It was a way to reliable navigate an impossibly challenging circumstance with the highest levels of engagement and effectiveness, even when he had no mental energy left to force a positive thought.
 This is the power of understanding something deeply, in a way that rings true.
 Such an understanding has “staying power” even when memory and willpower seem to fail.

-What Stockdale learned about resilience, was that it was built into the design of the mind.
-It could be found when you dove deep into the capacity and truth of your inner reality.
+What Stockdale learned about resilience, was that it is built into the design of the mind.
+It can be found when you dive deep into the capacity and truth of your inner reality.
 While life circumstances are infinitely complex and beyond the reach of absolute control, the inner realm of experience is within our grasp.

 Moreover, this inner world has many remarkable qualities, one of which is the capacity to maintain calm, poise and clarity of mind, despite circumstances.
 This absolute freedom can be found even in a literal “prison”.
 Paradoxically, it’s from this inner feeling of freedom that you can more fruitfully engage in challenging circumstances and have our best chance of prevailing against the odds.

 After seven-and-half years captive, having been tortured countless times, Stockdale was freed.
 His leadership under duress helped many other prisoners survive when circumstances would have made it easy for them to give up mentally (and physically).